scuzzydude/asimov/asimov.md

 It is this value that gives me moral righteous to state, Genius belongs to Humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^19] And some rich dirtbag makes mention he's got a Picaso hidden away at his ski-chalet in Aspen, and only the few other rich dirtbags invited on his ski trip ever get to see it.
-My response would be "Should I bow or curtsey now, your royal highness?"
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^25] And some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only the few other rich dirtbags invited on his ski trip ever get to see it.
+My response would be "Should I bow or curtsey now, your royal fucking highness?"

-While I fully concede to the rich their wealth gives them access to private jets, yahts and the Lamborghinis, I won't concede that they have the right to keep works of genius from me or my children.
+While I fully concede to the rich their wealth gives them access to private jets, yachts and Lamborghinis, I won't concede that they have the right to keep works of genius from me or my children.
 That's too much like royalty.

 Our common shared value is that all men are created equal.
-No man by right of birth it better than another.
+No man by right of birth is better than another.
 We bow to no man, only to our creator.

-Through a lense of history, we see that basic principle was hypocritical in practice, a perfect ideal tarnished by slavery, the genocide of indigenous people, and the denial of fundamental rights to our own mothers and daughters.
+Through a lenses of history, we see that basic principle was hypocritical in practice, a perfect ideal tarnished by slavery, the genocide of indigenous people, and the denial of fundamental rights to our own mothers and daughters.
 Why is that?

+The failure of the American Revolution, and all the democratic revolutions that followed, was that we said to the king, "We don't need you," but "We still need your gold."
+And that fact is why we, as a nation, could rectify slavery, and the genocide of the indigenous people, economic imperialism and decade after decade of bloody industrial savagery with the idealism of liberty and freedom.
+All men are created equal, but from the day he is born, we value a man's worth by the same king's gold.
+We might have hacked the actual gold out of the algorithm, but it is still the king's gold be it fiat or crypto.

+Hindsight is not perfect vision.
+I am not trying to fault the founders.
+I can't fathom how my parents survived childhood in Texas without air-conditioning, much less what a bunch of farmers and merchants in colonial American had to deal with.
+However, I do feel an opportunity was missed that was right there before their eyes.
+The very first amendment to our Bill of Rights says what we value is the freedom of speech[^26].
+This has been interprestted from the beginning as freedom of expression, which is certainly what genius and vanity is all about.
+We as a people, demand this of our government meaning we value it, and King George did not.
+Yet the founders choose to continue to trade and collect taxes using the king's gold.

+And almost diametrically opposed and as great a failure were the collective revolutions that followed.
+In those systems, the king's gold was no longer what was valuable.
+It was the collective good that was valuable.
+But individualism and speech wasn't valued either -- and core to individualism are both genius and vanity.

+I believe mankind can learn to survive without greed.

+I do not believe mankind can survive without genius and vanity.

+Genius and vanity are really the same thing.
+Vanity is failure to align ones expression of genius with the consensus of the masses.
+That does not mean one man's vanity is not genius.
+Galileo was the worst sort of vain person -- a heretic -- in his lifetime.
+Einstein, had he been born only a few years prior, probably would have ended up in a lunatic asylum, but by luck or fate or a divine game of dice, his very name across all cultures is synonymous with genius.
+Da Vinci might have been a genius in his day, but he worked for the billionaires of his time, vanity personified and glorified.

 ....didn't say goodbye to the kings gold\....